The Exact Uncertainty Relation and Geometric Speed Limits in Krylov Space: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Mohammad Reza Tanhayi, Mohammad Javad Vasli for many insightful discussions on various aspects of complexity.
 We would like to thank Arun K. Pati for his comments on an earlier version of this manuscript.
 The work of M. A. is supported by the Iran National Science Foundation (INSF) under Project No.~4023620.
+This work is dedicated to Sudipta Mukherji on the occasion of his 60th birthday.

 \onecolumngrid